kvnnap/CandelaDXR/README.md

 - Animations - A list of objects that connect animations to scene graph nodes
 - AnimationSequencer - `Enabled` is self explantory. `FramesPerAnimation` is the number of frames to render before the `TimeDeltaMs` of the animation is incremented.
 The chain is also executed at this point.
 The animation stops after `MaxTimeMs` is surpassed.
 - ExitOnAnimationCompletion - `bool` - Whether to exit when the animation sequencer completes
+- FramesToGrab - A list of frame numbers to grab
+- BuffersToGrab - A list of buffer names to grab - default is ["rad_acc"]

 ```json
 "Renderers": [